eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 | Passport Viewer View | This component is part of the User Interface (UI), it requests the Passport from the Backend, report errors from the backend, gives a timeout error if the request takes too long or retrieves the passport. |
 | Authentication Module | Uses the following library: [https://www.npmjs.com/package/keycloak-js](https://www.npmjs.com/package/keycloak-js).
 This component is responsible for managing the user authentication, making Central IDP API calls, identifying users and requesting access token and refreshing it  |

-***Info:***
-*Just principal components with logics  are represented in this diagram, they are composed of several other smaller visual components, however they include no extra logic rather than displaying information to the user in the User Interface.*
+> **_INFO:_** *Just principal components with logics  are represented in this diagram, they are composed of several other smaller visual components, however they include no extra logic rather than displaying information to the user in the User Interface.*

 #### Backend (Server Side)